Last updated: January 29, 2026

 Technical indicators are mathematical calculations based on a security’s past data, like price and volume.
 They are plotted as lines or bars on a chart to help traders interpret the market and anticipate future price movements.

 Think of them as tools that help you see the bigger picture.
 They give you an objective way to identify trends, gauge momentum, which is the core of technical analysis.
-Ultimately, they help you make more objective decisions and give you a statistical edge in your trading.
+Ultimately, they help you make more objective decisions and provide a structured framework for disciplined analysis, rather than relying on guesswork.

 2. Top trend indicators for identifying and following market direction